FrankPat/Sonification/README.md

 IPmethod    =  mapping method: 1: frequency; 2: logarithmic frequency
                  (linear scale); 3: equidistant

-scale       =  Type of scale.
-Options are Major Diatonic, Major Pentantonic and Major Blues
+scale       =  Type of scale: Major Diatonic, Major Pentantonic and Major Blues

 flag        =  0: only abc output file is created
                1: abc software and ps2pdf is executed to produce a pdf